 It doesn’t take long to become fearful and hopeless looking at the current state of the world.
 Wars, economic uncertainty, terrorism – it seems to be unending.
-In light of it all, Paul’s statement about current suffering paling when compared to God’s glory seems almost – naïve.
+In light of it all, Paul’s statement about current suffering pales in comparison to God’s glory seems almost – naïve.
 Counter intuitive?
 Absolutely.
 Certainly this is counter cultural when held up to world headlines today.
-So what do we do with such a radical statement?
+So, what do we do with such a radical statement?

 Let me start by saying, I believe with all my heart that the Gospel is the greatest message of hope anyone could ever encounter.
 To understand the hope of the Gospel, we must look beyond our current life and circumstance.
 This requires viewing life through the lens of faith.
 And Paul’s statement of hope requires faith.